preethamrn/preethamrn.com/content/posts/my-first-open-source-contribution.md

 Step one was figuring out where the date formatting code even was[^2].
 Generally when I'm doing this, I first try to get a grip onto the code by diving deep into it.
 I look for the tiniest thing that I can recognize and try to work my way around that to see how it fits in.

-In this case, that was the string "Average for period" you can see in the image above Searching for it led me to this code:
+In this case, that was the string "Average for period" you can see in the image above.
+Searching for it led me to this code:
 ```xml
 <string name="statistics_detail_range_averages_title">Average for period: %s</string>
 ```